 It ain’t easy to be an American traveler right now.
-Large swaths of the world, including most of Europe, are closed to visitors from the U.S. That doesn’t mean travel is entirely off the table, however, as many of us are looking instead to road-tripping and other domestic alternatives.
+Large swaths of the world, including most of Europe, are closed to visitors from the U.S. Some states are even enacting their own travel restrictions for interstate travelers.
+That doesn’t mean travel is entirely off the table, however, as many of us look instead to road-tripping, staycations, and other domestic alternatives.
 No matter the option, it often means overnighting in a hotel.
 It’s not without its risks, but it can be safer than you might think.
 Here’s how to prepare for and stay safe at a hotel amid the COVID-19 pandemic.

 What Hotels Are Doing

 First, it’s worth noting that most hotel chains are bending over backward to ensure guests stay safe.
 Given the historic downturn in worldwide travel, it’s in their best interests to do so.
 Most major hotel groups and hotel chains — including IHG, Marriott International, Wyndham, Omni, and others — have pledged to use new industry-wide SafeStay guidelines.
 These were developed according to CDC recommendations.

 Under the new cleaning protocol, employees are required to wear masks and gloves throughout most or all of their shifts.
 Rooms will be cleaned more rigorously and to a much higher standard than before with higher-alcohol products.
 Public areas will be wiped on a regular basis throughout the day, and hand wipes and sanitizer will be provided throughout many properties.
 Like almost every store, restaurant, and business, hotels will also be encouraging guests to social distance at check-in and throughout their stay.
 Some are already offering contactless check-in at kiosks or through their own mobile apps.